mschmitt/chu300-notes/README.md

 https://de.chuwi.com/products/minibook-x-u300

-This is a beautifully fast and not at all toylike machine, which can be a bit annoying to set up.
+This is a beautifully fast and not at all toylike machine, which can be a bit daunting to set up.

-First of all, it is using a rotated tablet screen, which has excellent display quality but is a bit of a challenge.
+First of all, it uses a rotated tablet screen, which has excellent display quality but is a bit of a challenge.

 * You can always use an external monitor to work around and on the display's limitations.
 * If your device shows weird artifacts after booting, suspend and resume.